wquinones/JiraIssueCounter/README.md

 - `-e` / `--enddate`: The end date for the range of tickets to consider (YYYY-MM-DD).
 - `-u` / `--jirasubdomain`: Your Jira subdomain.
 - `-a` / `--assignees`: A comma-separated list of Jira usernames to consider.
-- `-p` / `--projects`: A comma-separated list of project names to consider.
+- `-p` / `--project`: A comma-separated list of project names to consider.
 - `-t` / `--searchtype`: The type of tickets to consider (options: `opened`, `closed`, `all`).
 - `-o` / `--output`: The type of output (options: `console`, `csv`).
 - `-m` / `--email`: The email to use for Jira authentication.

 ## Authentication